ilyasmirnov03/terrahub/api/README.md

 # TerraHub API

-This is the official TerraHub REST API.
+This is the TerraHub REST API build on NestJS.